-But though light of ordinary intensity makes no impression upon this part of the eye, a very strong light does, and even when we use candles or highly luminous bodies in place of wafers the body does not wholly disappear, but leaves behind a faint cloudy light, without, however, giving anything like an image of the object from which the light proceeds.
+pression upon this part of the eye, a very strong light does, and even when we use candles or highly luminous bodies in place of wafers the body does not wholly disappear, but leaves behind a faint cloudy light, without, however, giving anything like an image of the object from which the light proceeds.

-When the objects are white wafers upon a black ground, the white wafer absolutely disappears, and the space which it covers appears to be completely black; and as the light which illuminates a landscape is not much different from that of a white wafer, we should expect, whether we use one or both eyes, to see a black or a dark spot upon every landscape, within 15° of the point which most particularly attracts our notice.
-The Divine Artificer, however, has not left his work thus imperfect.
-Though the base of the optic nerve is insensible to light that falls directly upon it, yet it has been made suspectible of receiving luminous impressions from the parts which surround it; and the consequence of this is, that when the wafer disappears, the spot which it occupied, in place of being black, has always the same colour as the ground upon which the wafer is laid, being white when the wafer is placed upon a white ground, and red when it is placed upon a red ground.
-This curious effect may be rudely illustrated by comparing the retina to a sheet of blotting-paper, and the base of the optic nerve to a circular portion of it covered with a piece of sponge.
-If a shower falls upon the paper, the protected part will not be wetted by the rain which falls upon the sponge that covers it, but in a few seconds it will be as effectually wetted by the moisture which it absorbs from the wet paper with which it is surrounded.
-In like manner the insensible spot on the retina is stimulated by a borrowed light, and the apparent defect is so completely removed, that its existence can be determined only by the experiment already described.
+When the objects are white wafers upon a black ground, the white wafer absolutely disappears, and the space which it covers appears to be completely black ; and as the light which illuminates a landscape is not much different from that of a white wafer, we should expect, whether we use one or both eyes," to see a black or a dark spot upon every landscape, within 15° of the point which most particularly attracts our notice.
+The Divine Artificer. however, has not left his work thus imperfect.
+Though the base of the optic nerve is insensible to light that falls directly upon it, yet it has been made susceptible of receiving luminous impressions from the parts which surround it, and the consequence of this is, that when the wafer disappears, the spot which it occupied, in place of being black, has always the same colour as the ground upon which the wafer is laid, being white when the wafer is placed upon a white ground, and red when it is placed upon a red ground.
+This curious effect may be rudely illustrated by comparing the retina to a sheet of blottingpaper, and the base of the optic nerve to a circular portion of it covered with a piece of sponge.
+If a shower falls upon the paper, the protected part will not be wetted by the rain which falls upon the sponge that covers it, but in s few seconds it will be as effectually wetted by the moisture which it absorbs from the wet paper with which